 - 4. The example procedure for choosing a nonce based on Etag does not work for SIP. - 5.
-The Authentication-Info and Proxy-Authentication-Info fields are not used in SIP. - 6.
-The text in RFC 2617 [40] regarding cache operation does not apply to SIP. - 7.
-RFC 2617 [40] requires that a server check that the URI in the request line, and the URI included in the Authorization header, point to the same resource.
+The text in RFC 2617 [41] regarding cache operation does not apply to SIP. - 6.
+RFC 2617 [41] requires that a server check that the URI in the request line, and the URI included in the Authorization header, point to the same resource.
 In a SIP context, these two URI's may actually refer to different users, due to forwarding at some proxy.
 Therefore, in SIP, a server MAY check that the request-uri in the Authorization header corresponds to a user that the server is willing to accept forwarded or direct calls for.